[Updated April 23, 2023]

 439 Vineyard Way, Dahlonega GA • 706-865-9463 • Official Website

-After purchasing 184 acres of Dahlonega property in 1995, Sharon and Doug Paul began planning out Three Sisters Vineyards, which is the Blue Ridge Mountain Town’s first family winery.
+After purchasing 184 acres of Dahlonega property in 1995, Sharon and Doug Paul began planning out Three Sisters Vineyards, which is the Blue Ridge Mountain Town’s first family winery in Georgia.

 It is also the oldest continuously operated vineyard and winery on the Dahlonega Plateau.